innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   ### Part 4: Setup the Driver Computer (a computer that is used to remotely control the robot) with ```TeleDrive_Driver```

   1. On the Host Computer, download ```TeleDrive_Driver.exe``` (for Windows) or ```TeleDrive_Driver``` (for Mac)
   2. Plug in a USB gamepad (ex.
-Logitech F310)
+Logitech F310). **Make sure that the switch on the bottom of the gamepad is switched to "D" not "X"**
   3. Start the executable file by typing ```TeleDrive_Driver.exe <Public IPv4 address of Host Computer> <Host Port>``` (in Command Prompt on Windows) or ```./TeleDrive_Driver <Public IPv4 address of Host Computer> <Host Port>``` (in Terminal on Mac).

 **You must use the public IPv4 address of the Host Computer, otherwise it would not work.**